 Employees who are eligible to retire and who were covered under one of Oberlin College’s group health plans while in active service, may enroll to continue to participate in the health plan during retirement.
 Employees who are eligible to retire and are eligible for our health insurance benefits may also elect to participate in the health plan upon retirement.

-- All employees under 65 will be placed in the Medical Mutual of Ohio OAPA A plan;
+- All employees under 65 will be placed in the Medical Mutual of Ohio OAPA PPO Plan A;

 These health insurance plans include prescription, and mental and substance abuse insurance.
 See "Documents" for more details.

 To continue or elect coverage in the Vision and/or Dental plans, you must indicate your choice on the Retiree Enrollment Form in your Retirement Packet.

 Each year during the Open Enrollment period in October, you may change/cancel your coverage.
 The change will go into effect on January 1, the following year.
 If you do not need to make any changes to your coverage, you would not need to complete enrollment forms during Open Enrollment.
 Additional information with respect to plan changes, if any, together with other information will be mailed to each retiree during Open Enrollment.

 Benefits coverage for you and your eligible dependents in effect at the time of retirement can continue.
 Covered dependent children remain on your benefits until they no longer meet eligibility requirements, usually the end of the month in which they turn 23 for vision and dental insurance, or 26 for health insurance.

 Note: A retiree cannot add a dependent during retirement.

 Please review the applicable sections on the Retirement Process web page for information on your Life Insurance, Accidental Death & Dismemberment Insurance, Long Term Care, TIAA Retirement Plan, and Dental and Vision Plans.

 Lorain, OH 44052